pluto0x0/X_based_china/README.md

 ## How It Works

 Starting from seed users, Breadth-First Search for X users based on their following list.

+Async http requests are cached with SQLite DB.

 ## License